scylladb/sphinx-scylladb-theme/docs/source/deployment/production.rst

 #.
 Commit and push the changes to GitHub (default branch).

 #.
+Verify the domain name to restrict its usage only on ScyllaDB organization repositories.
+To do so, follow the steps in `Verifying your domain with GitHub <https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages#verifying-a-domain-for-your-organization-site>`_.

+#.
 Once the DNS changes propagate (<24 h), the docs will be accessible from the custom domain name.

 Reading error messages